 Mr. Stephen M. Brame, Governor's Representative, Treasurer

-Mr. Brame is vice president of Public Affairs and Members Services for the Pennsylvania Rural Electric Association/Allegheny Electric Cooperative (PREA).
+Mr. Brame is president and CEO of the Pennsylvania Rural Electric Association/Allegheny Electric Cooperative (PREA).
+He previously served as vice president of Public Affairs and Members Services.
 Prior to joining PREA in 2001, Mr. Brame served as a senior staff member for former Pennsylvania Lieutenant Governor and Governor Mark S. Schweiker.
 Among his responsibilities in the Lieutenant Governor's office were legislative priorities, General Assembly relations and communications strategy.

 Senator Katie J. Muth